snoozleEmily/game_of_life/README.md

 # Game of Life

-This is a simple version of the Game of Life, an implementation of the classic cellular automaton!
+This is a simple version of the Game of Life.

 ![animation_result](./src/img/animation_result.gif)

+### What Is The Game Of Life?

+It is an application of the classic cellular automaton, played on an infinite two-dimensional rectangular grid of cells.
+See the [what_is_it](./src/what_is_it.ipynb) file for better comprehension.

 ## Why Notebooks Were Used